abcxyz/pkg/README.md

    forcing them to re-build the image locally every time there is a change.
 3. You are compiling for other architectures and your build tooling does not natively support it.
+4. You would prefer to manage CI dependencies in docker rather than github actions.